OntoUML/ontouml-models/documentation/generate-png-metadata.md

   --models-dir-name models
 ```

-Use a fixed timestamp for new metadata files.
+Use a fixed timestamp for new metadata files, or for existing metadata files that do not already contain `fdpo:metadataIssued` or `fdpo:metadataModified`.
 The value must use an `xsd:dateTime` lexical form such as `2024-01-02T03:04:05Z`:

 ```bash
 python scripts/generate_png_metadata.py models/<model-directory> \